Creditor Services in Vancouver

 If your business or organization is owed money, you may benefit from our professional credit services, especially if the party owing you money files for bankruptcy.
 People who file bankruptcy undergo complex interactions with their lenders, and there are many roles that need to be played correctly on your end.
 We are knowledgeable in all areas of bankruptcy, and we're a firm of insolvency professionals.
 The following is a description of some of the services we provide to lenders.

-Powers and Duties of a Bankruptcy Trustee in Vancouver
+Powers and Duties of a Licensed Insolvency Trustees in Vancouver

 The Trustee can do such things as employ a lawyer or borrow further money for the business by pledging or mortgaging its remaining free (unsecured) assets.
 The Trustee can also negotiate with creditors for the acceptance, by them, of specific assets in lieu of a monetary settlement of their claims.
 He or she may even engage the bankrupt debtor to assist in the administration of the bankrupt estate.
 To do these things, however, he or she must have specific authority from the inspectors.